 In cases of suspected research or publication misconduct, it may be necessary for the Editor to contact and share manuscripts with third parties, for example, author'(s) institution(s) and ethics committee(s).
 JSTMU may also seek advice from ICMJE and discuss anonymized cases in the ICMJE Forum.
 The editor may also involve ICMJE independent ombudsman.

 Authors from pharmaceutical companies, or other commercial organizations that sponsor clinical trials, should declare these as competing interests on submission.
 They should also adhere to the Good Publication Practice guidelines for pharmaceutical companies (GPP3), which are designed to ensure that publications are produced in a responsible and ethical manner.
 The guidelines also apply to any companies or individuals that work on industry-sponsored publications, such as freelance writers, contract research organizations and communications companies.

 The Journal of Shifa Tameer-e-Millat University, often referred to as 'JSTMU', is the property of Shifa Tameer-e-Millat University (STMU); a not-for profit, federally chartered, private sector University.
-It is maintained by the editorial board of the Journal under supervision of the statutory bodies of the University.
+It is governed and maintained by the editorial board of the Journal under supervision of the statutory bodies of the University.

 The editorial decisions of JSTMU are taken separately from, and not influenced by, advertising or any related revenue.
 The journal makes all possible efforts to refuse advertisements which are misleading.

 Typically, the manuscript will be reviewed within 6-8 weeks after submission.
 If the reviewers' reports contradict one another or if a report is unduly delayed, a further expert opinion will be sought.
 If necessary, manuscripts will be returned to the authors for revision.
 The Editorial team may request more than one revision of a manuscript, and alternative reviewers may also be invited to review the manuscript at any time.